mosecorg/mosec/README.md

 ## Deployment

+- If you're looking for a GPU base image with `mosec` installed, you can check the official image [`mosecorg/mosec`](https://hub.docker.com/r/mosecorg/mosec).
+For the complex use case, check out [envd](https://github.com/tensorchord/envd).
-- This may require some shared memory, remember to set the `--shm-size` flag if you are using docker.
+- The deep learning service may require some shared memory, remember to set the `--shm-size` flag if you are using docker.
-- This service doesn't require Gunicorn or NGINX, but you can certainly use the ingress controller.
+- This service doesn't need Gunicorn or NGINX, but you can certainly use the ingress controller.
 BTW, it should be the PID 1 process in the container since it controls multiple processes.
 - Remember to collect the **metrics**.
   - `mosec_service_batch_size_bucket` shows the batch size distribution.
   - `mosec_service_batch_duration_second_bucket` shows the duration of dynamic batching for each connection in each stage (starts from receiving the first task).
   - `mosec_service_process_duration_second_bucket` shows the duration of processing for each connection in each stage (including the IPC time but excluding the `mosec_service_batch_duration_second_bucket`).
   - `mosec_service_remaining_task` shows the number of currently processing tasks.
   - `mosec_service_throughput` shows the service throughput.
-- Stop the service with `SIGINT` or `SIGTERM` since it has the graceful shutdown logic.
+- Stop the service with `SIGINT` (`CTRL+C`) or `SIGTERM` (`kill {PID}`) since it has the graceful shutdown logic.

 ## Adopters